 Originally released in Japan last year, KOF ALLSTAR is now available in more than 175 countries across the globe.
 Download for free from Google Play and the App Store, or find out more from the official website.

 Want more?
-Check out our growing collection of The King of Fighters ALLSTAR articles!
+Check out our 20 other The King of Fighters ALLSTAR articles!